aaronguostudio/learn-aws/a-cloud-guru/solutions-architect-associate/04-ec2-ebs-cloudWatch-cli-efs/ec2.md

 - spread placement group
   - distinct AZ in the same region
   - protecion failure
+  - A spread placement group is a group of instances that are each placed on distinct underlying hardware
 - partitioned
   - distinct AZ in the same region
   - isolate hardware failure